SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     !!                ^

-To enable library evolution mode on the command line, pass ``-enable-library-evolution`` to the Swift compiler.
+To enable library evolution mode on the command line, pass the ``-enable-library-evolution`` option to the Swift compiler.
 To enable it in Xcode,
 set the "Build Libraries for Distribution" build setting (``BUILD_LIBRARY_FOR_DISTRIBUTION``) to Yes.

-When the compiler isn't in library evolution mode, structures and enumerations are implicitly marked as frozen, and this attribute is ignored.

 ..
 XXX This is the first time we're talking about a specific compiler flag/option.

 ..
 XXX TR: Confirm the name of this build setting in Xcode

+When the compiler isn't in library evolution mode, all structures and enumerations are implicitly understood to be frozen.

+Switching over a frozen enumeration doesn't require a ``default`` case, as discussed in :ref:`Statements_SwitchingOverFutureEnumerationCases`.
+Switching over a frozen enumeration that was defined without using library evolution mode can't include an ``@unknown default`` case.

 .. _Attributes_GKInspectable: